 TAIT leases land classified as unregulated for terms that extend up to 60 years.
 The terms of the real estate leases include a fixed revenue component based on acreage.
-TAIT received fixed real estate revenue of \$1.2M for the fiscal year ending June 30, 2023.
+TAIT received fixed real estate revenue of \$1.5M and \$1.2M for the fiscal years ending June 30, 2024 and 2023, respectively.
 The terms of the real estate lease agreements do not include a variable revenue component.